jpdias/node-red-contrib-self-healing/README.md

 - Clone or download this repository.
 - In your node-red user directory, typically ~/.node-red (in Windows something like `C:\Users\<my_name>\.node_red`), run: `npm install <path_to_downloaded_folder>/node-red-contrib-self-healing`
-  - Note: this will come with Sentry [Sentry](https://sentry.io/) support, providing some app telemetry.
+  - Note: this will come with [Sentry](https://sentry.io/) support, providing some app telemetry.
 In order to disable it, add the `--no-optional` flag.
 Since it's an optional dependency, Sentry won't be installed.
 - Start (or restart) Node-RED.
 - Nodes should be available under the SHEN tab of the _node palette_.